-The chain should be lubricated per the recommendations given in the Maintenance and Lubrication Schedule Chart located in Chapter I. Lubricate more often, if possible.
-It is prefable to lubricate chain after each use of the machine.
+The chain should be lubricated per the recommendations given in the Maintenance and Lubrication Schedule Chart located in Chapter I. More often if possible.
+Preferably after every use.

 a.
 Wipe off dirt with shop rag.
-If accumulation is severe, use wire brush, then rag.
+If accumulation is severe, use soft bristle brush, then rag.